I have friends who try like hell to drag me into this millennium.

 I love this film.

 It’s a love story with monsters…river monsters and 1960’s Cold War-driven human monsters.

 It’s the logical extension of The Creature of the Black Lagoon sans the inexplicable white swimsuit or any swimsuit at all for that matter.

 It’s a love story that finally answers the question; “Which came first, the chicken or…?”
 SPOILER ALERT; it’s the egg.

 It’s as dark in palette as Blade Runner and as wholesome as Fred and Ginger.

 Thank you to Guillermo Del Toro for directing and writing this film.

-Thank you to my friends for tugging me out of the house and the comforts of the 20th century.
+Thank you to my friends for tugging me out of the 20th century.